ariellegreenspan/surfs_up/README.md

 ![December summary statistics](Resources/December_Summary_Statistics.png)

 ## Summary:
-  Provide a high-level summary of the results and two additional queries that you would perform to gather more weather data for June and December.
+  Temperatures in the dataset were relatively similar for the months of June and December.
+However, there was a greater standard deviation between temperature data in the December set than there was in the June set.
+The difference between minimum and maxiumum temperatures were greater in December than in June.
+One additional query that you would perform would be to gather data about precipitation in June and December.
+Another additional query that you could perform would be to look at the station data to see if temperatures varied across location.